Search engine algorithms are super complicated.

 In this case, we can see that the highly related topic long-term care doesn’t appear in any titles.

-If you were trying to rank higher for the topic investing and related queries, you’d be smart to write an article focused on long-term care and include that keyword in the title of your article.
+If you were trying to rank higher on search engines for the topic investing and related search queries, you’d be smart to write an article focused on long-term care and include that keyword in the title and anchor text of your article.

 How did they do on the topic “saving money?”